Donders-Institute/hpc-utility/docs/usage.rst

 Instructions about creating and enabling webhook is provided by `This link <https://github.com/Donders-Institute/hpc-webhook/blob/master/docs/instructions.md>`_.
 The instruction here will focus on the management perspective of the webhooks.

-There are four subcommands supported:
+There are five subcommands supported:

 .. code:: bash